 Is it just me or has this PCS season been one of the worst ever?

-Just spend an afternoon checking out posts on Facebook.
-The stories of PCSes gone bad are heart-wrenching!
 The Lost During My PCS website is full of people looking for lost belongings or venting over a horrible move.
-As a mil-spouse who has had my own share of PCS heartbreak, these stories have brought me to tears of both sorrow and anger.
+As a military spouse who has had my own share of PCS heartbreak, these stories have brought me to tears of both sorrow and anger.
 A bad moving experience should not be the norm.

 It’s no secret frequent relocations are one of the biggest stressors for military families.
 A bad moving experience can leave families feeling they have little control or input into the moving process.
 Even worse, when personal belongings are lost, stolen or broken, military families often feel helpless with no meaningful recourse.

 Something HAS to change.
 But what?
 Where to start?

 It comes as no surprise that military families tend to trust each other far more than just about anyone else.
 In fact, despite some of the disaster stories, only about one third of military families officially review their moving company via the Defense Personal Property System following a PCS.
 The few surveys that are completed are not available or openly shared with the very customers who the process is intended to serve…you, the military family.
 This lack of transparency generates frustration among a community with little choice in which moving company to use during a move.

 PCSgrades has launched an unprecedented new tool, empowering military families for the first time with a genuine voice in the moving process.
 Those that know about it, love it.
 A trusted review platform for military and veteran families, the PCSgrades’ Moving Company Review platform enables us to interact like never before!
 But we need EVERYONE involved.
 Review platforms such as Angie’s List or Yelp are only as good as the people who participate.

 PCSgrades.com is exclusive to military and veterans.
 Civilians can not participate.
 The entire website is BY and FOR the military and veteran community.